SteveDoyle2/NASTRAN-95/um/bulk.md

            u    - u                          u    -  u
    .       j,t     j,t-1            .         k,t     k,t-1
    u    = -----------------    or   u     = -----------------
-    j,t        ët                    k,t           ët
+    j,t        Ã«t                    k,t           Ã«t

-   where ët is the time increment, uj,t and uk,t are the displacements at the time t and uj,t-1 and uk,t-1 are the displacements at the previous time step.
+   where Ã«t is the time increment, uj,t and uk,t are the displacements at the time t and uj,t-1 and uk,t-1 are the displacements at the previous time step.

 6. xj and yk need not both represent displacements or velocities.
 One of them